Vice President of Uzbekistan

-The office of Vice Prresident of Uzbekistan was a political position in Uzbekistan until it was abolished on January 8, 1992.
+The office of Vice President of Uzbekistan was a political position which took the second-highest ranking office in the order of precedence of Uzbekistan until it was abolished on January 8, 1992.
 It was the title of the deputy to the President of Uzbekistan.
 Shukrullo Mirsaidov was the first and only holder of the office from 24 March 1990 to 8 January 1992.

 History

 The position of vice president was introduced on the same day Islam Karimov was elected President of the Uzbek SSR on March 24, 1990 at a session of the Supreme Council of the Uzbek SSR.
 Uzbekistan at that point became the first union republic to introduce the positions of president and vice president, roles often seen in the west.
 The only person who served as vice president was Shukrullo Mirsaidov, who, before this position, was the Chairman of the Council of Ministers of the Uzbek SSR.
 After the abolition of the post of vice president on January 8, 1992, the post of prime minister was introduced in the country.